thewtex/thesis/strain_estimation/strain_estimation.rst

   |lsq_vessel_long|:  Longitudinal image the left carotid of subject 157.  a)
-  B-Mode, b) tracked axial displacements, c) line profile of the displacements in b) over the line overlayed on the images in a) and b).
+  B-Mode, b) tracked axial displacements, c) line profile of the displacements in b) over the line overlaid on the images in a) and b).
 The motion is occurring during systole.
 Note the discontinuity of the displacement that occurs at the wall-lumen boundary around a depth of 20 mm.

 In most tissues, such as breast tissue, the deformation is continuous and differentiable.
 Deformation in the arteries, however, exhibits discontinuities in its motion.
 In a longitudinal view of the artery, |lsq_vessel|, opposing arterial walls move in opposite directions.
-There is a discontinuity in the at the artery-lumen boundary.
+There is a discontinuity at the artery-lumen boundary.
 A motion tracking algorithm may follow the motion of blood or, more likely, signal in the area of the lumen that is from out-of-plane arterial tissue picked up by the wide elevational profile of the ultrasound